porthd/simpledataedittest/simpledataedittest/README.md

 # TYPO3 extension "simpledataedittest"

+The current version is NOT tested.
+It will fail p almost certainly.

-(translateds by goole - original german see Documentation/de.README.md)
+(translateds by google - original german see Documentation/de.README.md)

 ## Preliminary remark
 Detaching the tests from the extension `simpledataedit` was important to me.